- Part of...States of Play: Roleplay Reality

 FF Gaiden: Control, 2015

-Single-channel projection with sound, variable durations; installation environment
+Single-channel video with sound (21.54 min); installation environment

 FF Gaiden: Control is commissioned and produced by FACT, supported by Paul Hamlyn Foundation.
-With thanks HMP Altcourse, Keith McDonnell, Tony Connolly and the HMP Altcourse gym team, HMP Liverpool and Partners of Prisoners.
+With thanks to HMP Altcourse, Keith McDonnell, Tony Connolly and the HMP Altcourse gym team, HMP Liverpool and Partners of Prisoners.
+Courtesy of the artists.